Uninsured Motorist Coverage in Texas: What to Know

 • How much uninsured motorist coverage should you buy?

-• Which states require uninsured/underinsured motorist coverage?
+• Does Texas require uninsured/underinsured motorist coverage?

 • What are the pros and cons of uninsured motorist coverage?